Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 PHASE 3 - STATE STORAGE: TOKEN + 4 GISTS (~10 min)
 ========================================================
 3.1  Create a GitHub token so the bot can read/write its memory:
-     - Have me open https://github.com/settings/tokens/new , name it "Crypto Yall Bot", set expiration to 1 year, and check ONLY the "gist" scope box.
+     - Have me open https://github.com/settings/tokens/new, name it "Crypto Forge Labs Bot", set expiration to 1 year, and check ONLY the "gist" scope box.
 Click "Generate token".
      - Tell me to COPY the token (starts with ghp_) immediately and SAVE IT - shown only once.
-3.2  Create 4 private Gists.
+3.2  Create 4 secret Gists.
 For EACH one: open https://gist.github.com , set the filename, put exactly {} (two curly braces) as the content, and click "Create secret gist" (NOT public).
+Treat each secret Gist URL/ID as sensitive because anyone with the URL can view it.
 Then copy the URL - the ID is the long string after the last slash (e.g. gist.github.com/name/abc123 -> the ID is abc123).
 Have me save each ID with the label shown:
         filename signal_state.json      -> save its ID as GIST_ID
         filename trading_state.json     -> save its ID as TRADING_GIST_ID
         filename intraday_state.json    -> save its ID as INTRADAY_GIST_ID